© Copyright – 2013 – Athletics Illustrated

 Five-time All-American at Stanford University and School Record Holder in 800m and 1500m distances.

-Bronze Medalist at World University Games in Daegu, South Korea, 2003.
+Bronze medallist at World University Games in Daegu, South Korea, 2003.

-Bronze Medalist at the IAAF World Cross Country Championships, team short course, in Brussels, Belgium – 2004.
+Bronze medallist at the IAAF World Cross Country Championships, team short course, in Brussels, Belgium – 2004.

 Canadian National Championships record holder, Victoria, BC – 2004.